herman-woo/cardshop-api/README.md

 - Using the SUPERUSER we created, please sign in as udacity
 - Please create a PostgreSQL database locally called 'card_shop_db'

-CREATE DATABASE card_shop_db
+CREATE DATABASE card_shop_db;

 - when starting up the database, sign in as udacity

 ### Starting up the API
-- Open up a terminal and run 'npm install' to get all the node_modules we are using in the API
+- Open up a terminal and run 'npm install' to get all the node_modules we are using in the API.

 npm install